jaxon-php/jaxon-website/pages/03.docs/01.usage/04.quickstart/docs.en.md

 template: jaxon
 ---

 Here is the traditional `Hello World` application with Jaxon.
+For the sake of clarity, all the code is in one file.

 First, the `HelloWorld` class is defined.
 It implements a `sayHello()` method which returns an instance of `Jaxon\Response\Response`.
 The instruction `$response->alert($text)` will print an alert message in the webpage.